SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

 Well, they're all wrong.
 MMT is correct.
-Money can only come from government net spending (or unstably from bank credit extension) and so when the state provides public services not only are they lowering private business costs, they actually fund the private sector with capacity to pay their tax liabilities.
+Money can only come from government net spending (or unstably from bank credit extension) and so when the state provides public services not only are they lowering private business costs, they actually fund the private sector withcapacity to pay their tax liabilities.
 Everyone else has the money story backwards, including most post-Keynesians and Marxists.